 Is a Teacher a “Front-line Worker”?

-The law does not specifically include teachers in the list of occupations defined as “front-line worker.”
+The law does not specifically include teachers in the list of occupations defined as “front-line workers.”
 (That list includes police, firefighters, medical, correctional, etc.) However, the law does state that “front-line worker” includes “a worker performing services that . . . place the worker at a similarly elevated risk of being exposed to or contracting COVID-19 as the other listed occupations.”
 Elevated risk of exposure to COVID-19 is defined as “performance of a job that requires the worker to have . . . close contact with [within six feet]. . . members of the public” in the course of employment.

 So, if a school employee’s job requires her to be within six feet of students, arguably the employee has an “elevated risk of exposure” similar to the listed occupations.
-Presumably this would be easier to show for teachers of younger students who require closer supervision and contact.
+Presumably, this would be easier to show for teachers of younger students who require closer supervision and contact.
 But one can imagine disputes over whether a teacher is “required” to have contact closer than six feet.
 If a school is careful about social distancing, this will be more difficult to prove.

-If an employee can show this, and thus prove he is a “front-line worker” as defined by the law, a COVID-19 diagnosis will be presumed to have been caused by work even if there is no documented exposure to a positive individual.
+- If an employee can show this, and thus prove he is a “ front-line worker” as defined by the law, a COVID-19 diagnosis will be presumed to have been caused by work even if there is no documented exposure to a positive individual.

-If an employee does not fall under the new law, it does not mean they don’t have workers compensation claim.
+If an employee does not fall under the new law, it does not mean they don’t have a workers compensation claim.
 It only means they do not have the benefit of the presumption of causation, and that they must prove causation as in any other case.
 That requires the employee to obtain a written opinion from a doctor that the illness more likely than not contracted at work.
-Presumably the doctor would need to know how often the employee interacts with members of the public at work, for how long and how closely; and similarly the same interaction outside of work, and whether the employee follows masking and social distancing guidelines outside of work.
+Presumably, the doctor would need to know how often the employee interacts with members of the public at work, for how long and how closely; and similarly the same interaction outside of work, and whether the employee follows masking and social distancing guidelines outside of work.
 The doctor would consider this information to weigh whether it is more likely that the illness was contracted at work or outside of work.